 PART 120 - PURPOSE AND DEFINITIONS

-Authority: Secs.
-2, 38, and 71, Pub.
-L. 90-629, 90 Stat.
-744 (22 U.S.C.
-2752, 2778, 2797); 22 U.S.C.
-2794; 22 U.S.C.
-2651a2785, ; Pub.
-L. 105-261, 112 Stat.
-1920; Pub.
-L. 111-266; Section 1261, Pub.
-L. 112-239; E.O.
-13637, 78 FR 16129.
+Authority: 22 U.S.C.
+2651a, 2752, 2753, 2776, 2778, 2779, 2779a, 2785, 2794, 2797; E.O.
+13637, 78 FR 16129, 3 CFR, 2013 Comp., p.
+223.

 Source: 58 FR 39283, July 22, 1993, unless otherwise noted.

+Subpart A—General Information

-§ 120.1 General authorities, receipt of licenses, and ineligibility.
+§ 120.1 General authorities.

-(a) Section 38 of the Arms Export Control Act (22 U.S.C.
+(a) Authority and delegation.
+Section 38 of the Arms Export Control Act (22 U.S.C.
 2778), as amended, authorizes the President to control the export and import of defense articles and defense services.
 The statutory authority of the President to promulgate regulations with respect to exports of defense articles and defense services is delegated to the Secretary of State by Executive Order 13637.
 This subchapter implements that authority, as well as other relevant authorities in the Arms Export Control Act (22 U.S.C.
 2751 et seq.).
-By virtue of delegations of authority by the Secretary of State, these regulations are primarily administered bythe Deputy Assistant Secretary of State for Defense Trade Controls, Bureau of Political-Military Affairs.
+The Secretary of State delegates the authority to administer the regulations in this subchapter to the Deputy Assistant Secretary of State for Defense Trade Controls, Bureau of Political-Military Affairs.

-(b) (1) Authorized officials.
-All authorities administered by the Deputy Assistant Secretary of State for Defense Trade Controls pursuant to this subchapter may be exercised at any time by the Under Secretary of State for Arms Control and International Security or the Assistant Secretary of State for Political-Military Affairs.
+(b) Authorized officials.
+(1) All authorities administered by the Deputy Assistant Secretary of State for Defense Trade Controls pursuant to this subchapter may be exercised at any time by the Under Secretary of State for Arms Control and International Security or the Assistant Secretary of State for Political-Military Affairs.